This May Sound Horribly Twisted, But .....

 But what about our hatred and venom?

-this USAToday blog, and I wonder how people don't see how some of their comments are right on par with what they're hating Moussaoui and the others for.
+In trying to find that quote for my kids last week, I came across this USAToday blog, and I wonder how people don't see how some of their comments are right on par with what they're hating Moussaoui and the others for.
 Granted, these are just random people spouting off in some anonymous comment box ....
 I could label them extremists, insist that they don't represent me .... but doesn't that hold true as well for the Islamic world?

 Just a sampling: